 Graduation is the process of being awarded a degree.
 All students wishing to graduate must apply for graduation by the application deadline.
 Applying for graduation is a University Degree Requirement that must be met by each student wishing to graduate.
 If you do not apply for graduation, you have not met all your degree requirements.
 Learn more about Graduation and Graduation Application Deadlines on the Registrar website.

 Dates and times vary from semester to semester.
-The Spring 2017 Commencement will be held on Saturday, May 13th and Sunday, May 14th, at the Alamodome.
+The December 2019 Commencement Ceremonies will be held on Sunday, December 15 and Monday, December 16 at the Alamodome.

 There is no fee for commencement participation.
 There is also no fee to apply for graduation.

 No tickets are required to attend.
 There will be open seating for guests.

 Only students who have applied for graduation are allowed to participate in commencement ceremonies.